 Kobe has won 1 regular season MVP award for his 2007-08 season performance with 28.3 points.

 3. How many NBA Final MVPS does Kobe Bryant have?

 Kobe has won 2 NBA final MVPs for his performance for Los Angeles Lakers in 2008-09 and 2009-10 season.

 4. How many NBA Championships did Kobe Win?

 During his career, Kobe Bryant won 5 NBA Championships for the Lakers in 2000, 2001, 2002, 2009 and 2010.

 5. How many NBA All Star Game did Kobe Play?

-Though Kobe was in the squad for 18 NBA All star team but he played only 15 of them.
+Though Kobe was in the squad for 18 NBA All-Star teams, he played only 15.